 Top Tier Project in Pro-Resource Jurisdiction

 Atlas’ 100%-owned Great Atlantic Salt Project is the premier undeveloped salt project in North America, supported by a NI-43-101 independent Preliminary Economic Assessment (PEA) released January 30, 2023.
 Pre-tax NPV(8) is $909 million (CDN) and the internal rate of return (IRR) is 22%, assuming a conservative base case production scenario of 2.5 million tonnes per year over only 30 years.
 The model allows for considerable scalability and high potential for generations of cash flow well beyond 30 years.
-Given the shallow, high-grade and homogeneous nature of this massive deposit, and its location immediately next to a deep water port, Great Atlantic is a highly advantaged asset with strong potential to become the lowest cost producer in the heart of the robust eastern North America road salt market and the only mine accessed through inclined ramps vs. vertical shafts.
-The company is in the late stages of its Great Atlantic Feasibility Study.
+Given the shallow, high-grade and homogeneous nature of this massive deposit, and its location immediately next to a deep-water port, Great Atlantic is a highly advantaged asset with strong potential to become the lowest cost producer in the heart of the robust eastern North America road salt market and the only mine accessed through inclined ramps vs. vertical shafts.
 Newfoundland is widely regarded as one of the world’s top mining jurisdictions.

 Hot Sector/Rising Salt Prices

 Private equity has carried out $5.2 billion (U.S.) in acquisitions in the salt market since 2020.
 Security of supply has become a major issue as the North American road salt market relies heavily on imports from Chile and North Africa to meet annual demand that can reach or exceed 30 million tonnes per year.
-Sharply escalating overseas shipping costs due to inflationary pressures and supply chain bottlenecks are reinforcing the need for more North American supply, constrained by the fact that no new salt mines have been built in the U.S. or Canada in the last 20 years.
-Meanwhile, bidding activity currently shows about a 14% increase in rock salt contract prices for the current winter season are up 15% to nearly $100 CDN per metric tonne.
+Sharply escalating overseas shipping costs due to inflationary pressures and supply chain bottlenecks are reinforcing the need for more North American supply, constrained by the fact that no new salt mines have been built in the U.S. or Canada in the last 25 years.
+Meanwhile, rock salt contract prices for the current winter season are up 15% to nearly $100 CDN per metric tonne.

 Substantially De-Risked Across Multiple Metrics